danxuanZhu/gst-plugins-vision/README.md

 Then in another command capture the GigE Vision video via Pleora eBUS and display the video to the screen:
 > `gst-launch-1.0 pleorasrc ! autovideoconvert ! autovideosink`

+Capture from a Balluff GenICam compliant device with a requested pixel format (the list of supported pixel formats and other camera parameters can be inspected via `gst-inspect-1.0`):
+> `gst-launch-1.0 impactacquiresrc serial="xxxxxxxx" ! 'video/x-raw, format=GRAY8' ! queue ! autovideosink`

 ## Compiling